bitrise-io/devcenter/_articles/en/builds/bitrise-yml-online.md

     weight: 23

 ---
 Every `bitrise.yml` file is stored for your builds on [bitrise.io](https://www.bitrise.io).
 They come in handy when you'd like to check the configuration with which a specific build has run.
-To do that, you can either use the online **Workflow Editor** or your build's online bitrise.yml file.
-If you choose the latter, you can compare changes, restore the current build to the original version, edit the config, and download the file to your Mac/PC.
+To do that, you can either use the online **Workflow Editor** or your build's online `bitrise.yml` file.
+If you choose the latter, you can compare changes, restore the current build to the original version, edit the config, and download the file to your computer.

 {% include message_box.html type="note" title="Using filters on your Builds Board" content="
 If an app has multiple builds on [bitrise.io](https://www.bitrise.io) and you want to pick a specific build out of those, then these filters will help you a lot.
 Click on your app in your **Dashboard** and use the following fields: